Yikai-Liao/symusic/docs_rtd/legacy.md

 We will progressively port the useful parts into this Sphinx site.
 In the meantime:

 - Treat mdBook snippets as historical context rather than the source of truth.
-- Prefer the Tutorials/Examples pages here once they appear—they will be tested against CI.
+- Prefer the tutorial pages here once they appear—they will be tested against CI.
 - If you discover inaccuracies in mdBook pages, open an issue referencing the page so we can fold the fix directly into the MyST version instead of patching the legacy copy.